Air Conditioning Services in Dallas, Texas

 A: Geothermal cooling uses the temperature of the earth to cool your home.
 The upper 10 feet of the earth’s surface holds a stable temperature between 50° to 61°F (10° to 16°C).
 Coils are buried underground to draw heat energy out of it and transfer the cool temperatures into a warmer area.

-There are two methods geothermal cooling can use to cool a home—water-to-air systems or water-to-water systems.
+There are two methods geothermal cooling that can cool a home—water-to-air systems or water-to-water systems.
 Water-to-air systems replace your central air conditioner by using a liquid coolant to transfer the energy into the air that can then be transferred into cooler air.
 Water-to-water systems use liquid spread throughout the building in pipes, keeping the area at a stable temperature.

 Q: Should I get a central AC unit or a ductless system?